 Protects Against Age-Related Cognitive Decline

-These symptoms were mainly centered around memory and attention, the same benefits that many healthy adults report when taking this nootropic.
-The findings were so encouraging that the researchers concluded that future studies should confirm the efficacy of this drug in helping patients with certain diseases achieve functional recovery.
+The findings were so encouraging that the researchers deduced that future studies should be carried out to confirm the efficacy of this drug in helping patients with certain diseases to achieve functional recovery.

 Anxiety and Depression